10-3-pursuit/lab-react-lifecycle-networking/README.md

 The URL for the API you will be accessing is `https://resource-veterinarian-api-4guj.onrender.com`.

-There will be two endpoints you will need to hit.
+You will need to hit two endpoints:

 #### `/api/employees`